lbl-srg/obc/specification/source/cdl.rst

   :term:`mode <Mode>`
   (which in CDL are presented by an ``Integer`` data type or an enumeration, which allow for example encoding of the
-  ASHRAE Guidline 36 Freeze Protection which has 4 stages).
+  ASHRAE Guideline 36 Freeze Protection which has 4 stages).
 * Source: Hardware point or software point.
-* Quantity: such as Temperature, Pressure, Humidity, Speed or Command/Request/Status
+* Quantity: such as Temperature, Pressure, Humidity or Speed.
 * Unit: Unit and preferred display unit.
 (The display unit can be overwritten by a tool.
 This allows for example a control vendor to use the same sequences in North America displaying IP units, and in